Luis Gil's goal sends Spokane into third round of U.S. Open Cup

 Reedy said the team had worked on its crossing all week, wanting to be more effective in the final third with dangerous balls that defenses need to clear.

-His pass was just that, sent into an area that forced a clearance and Spokane was first to the second ball.
+His pass was just that, sent into an area that forced a clearance.
+Spokane was first to the second ball.

 On his shot on goal, Lewis went down during the celebrations, requiring treatment before being stretchered off the field.

-"Too early to say, we'll see what it is over the next couple of days, probably wait for it to settle down a little bit first," Veidman said.
+"Too early to say, we'll see what it is over the next couple of days.
+Probably wait for it to settle down a little bit first," Velocity head coach Leigh Veidman said.

 He only played 17 minutes before being subbed off with the injury.

-Velocity FC had 70% of the game's possession, suffocating the Force inside their half.
+The Velocity had 70% of the game's possession, suffocating the Force inside their half.

-It was a strategy head coach Leigh Veidman and his staff had not seen from the Force when they scouted them.

-LA had usually been on its front foot, dictating the pace and possession, especially from the back.
+When Veidman and his staff had scouted the Force, they had usually dictated the pace and possession, especially from the back.

 That led to a choppy brand of soccer, one that favored Spokane in the end.
 Kimarni Smith — who started up front at striker — did force some hurried clears and late challenges as he galloped toward goal multiple times, trying to get behind the defense to cause chaos.